Bulldogs Arrive in Orlando

 “It should be fun,” Murray said.
 “They have a lot of fun events for us between going to Disney and Sea World, Universal and stuff like that which should be awesome.”

-“For [my teammates] who have never been to Orlando, I think they’re just excited for the theme parks,” Murray said.
+“For who have never been to Orlando, I think they’re just excited for the theme parks,” Murray said.
 “Everyone has always heard of Mickey and Minnie.
 They’re definitely excited to go the theme parks and have some fun.”

 Although many players have never been to Orlando before, some are happy to be back.
 LB Christian Robinson came to the Orlando the last time Georgia was in the Capital One Bowl after the 2008 season.